Dionysusfhs/Dionysusfhs.github.io/_pages/about.md

 Hi everyone!
 Glad you find this place~

-I'm Siqi Wu, a sophomore from **[the School of Computer Science and Engineering (School of Cyberspace Security) at University of Electronic Science and Technology of China](https://www.en.scse.uestc.edu.cn/)**.
+I'm Siqi Wu, a junior from **[the School of Computer Science and Engineering (School of Cybersecurity) at University of Electronic Science and Technology of China](https://www.en.scse.uestc.edu.cn/)**.
 You could also call me barry, as my friends are used to.
-I'm majoring in Artificial Intelligence and my current research interests involve recommender systems and data compression.
+I'm majoring in Artificial Intelligence and my current research interests involve recommender systems and AI-Medicine.

 Pursuing postgraduate studies is at my top agenda now. （｡ò ∀ ó｡）